Katie Lou Samuelson: College

+Off the court

 Personal life

 Samuelson was born in Fullerton, California.
 Her father Jon played basketball at Cal State Fullerton and professionally in Europe.
-Her mother Karen was a Netball player.
-Katie Lou has two older sisters who both played at Stanford: Bonnie, who after college decided to instead study optometry; and Karlie, who has played in the WNBA with the Los Angeles Sparks and Dallas Wings.
+Her mother Karen was a netball player from England.
+Katie Lou has two older sisters who both played at Stanford: Bonnie, who after college decided to instead study optometry; and Karlie, who has played in the WNBA and currently plays for the Minnesota Lynx.

-She became engaged to fellow basketballer Devin Cannady on February 4, 2022.
-Samuelson revealed on February 10, 2023 via Instagram that she and Cannady are expecting a baby in August 2023.
+She became engaged to fellow basketball player Devin Cannady on February 4, 2022; they got married on April 22, 2023.
+Samuelson revealed on February 10, 2023, via Instagram that she and Cannady were expecting a baby, and their daughter was born on August 4.

+Philanthropy

+In February 2024, Samuelson joined the WNBA Changemakers Collective and their collaboration with VOICEINSPORT (VIS) as a mentor, "aimed at keeping girls in sport and developing diverse leaders on the court and beyond the game."